 French, Italian and Australian drops populate the wine list, but it’s the French selection that truly sings, with picks from regions including Burgundy, Jura and Beaujolais.
 Beers, on the other hand, are all local.

 The kitchen takes French influences and applies them to a menu edging on modern Australian.
 Start with a bump of Siberian caviar and a nip of Grey Goose vodka, before moving on to a plate of tuna crudo or grilled king prawns swimming in miso butter.
 Other highlights might include tender beef brisket with leek and chimichurri, and whole roasted cauliflower with beurre noisette and capsicum.
 Tartare, pate and beautiful steaks speak to the French theme.

-The bar is by the owners of Lobo Plantation and accommodates 175 people.
-The room is divided into different areas, including a raised section with leather booths, and a stately front conservatory with city views.
-Various items of military paraphernalia are displayed, including a large painting of Kittyhawks (a fighter aircraft) buzzing through the sky.
+With room for around 175 diners, the room is divided into different areas, including a raised section with leather booths, and a stately front conservatory with city views.
+There’s also a variety of military paraphernalia on display, including a large painting of Kittyhawks (a fighter aircraft) buzzing through the sky.